 - (1) There was no public market for our common stock as of December 31, 2012.
-The fair value of our common stock as of December 31, 2012 was \$1.37 per share. - (2) 25% of the shares underlying this option will vest monthly over two years commencing on the earlier of a change of control or transaction milestone, subject to acceleration if Dr. Weyer is terminated without cause or resigns for good reason at any time after such change of control or transaction milestone.
-The remaining shares underlying this option are subject to performance-based vesting, where 25% of the shares underlying the option will vest upon the achievement of an exit value (as further defined in the applicable stock option agreement) of at least \$19.50, an additional 25% of the shares will vest upon the achievement of an exit value of at least \$32.50 and an additional 25% of the shares will vest upon the achievement of an exit value of at least \$45.50.
+The fair value of our common stock as of December 31, 2012 was \$0.21 per share - (2) 25% of the shares underlying this option will vest monthly over two years commencing on the earlier of a change of control or transaction milestone, subject to acceleration if Dr. Weyer is terminated without cause or resigns for good reason at any time after such change of control or transaction milestone.
+The remaining shares underlying this option are subject to performance-based vesting, where 25% of the shares underlying the option will vest upon the achievement of an exit value (as further defined in the applicable stock option agreement) of at least \$3.00, an additional 25% of the shares will vest upon the achievement of an exit value of at least \$5.00 and an additional 25% of the shares will vest upon the achievement of an exit value of at least \$7.00.
 For more information on vesting of this grant, see "-Employment Arrangements with Our Named Executive Officers" above. - (3) 25% of the shares underlying this option will vest on October 8, 2013, with the remainder of the shares vesting in equal monthly installments over the following three years through October 8, 2016.
-The vesting of 50% of the then-unvested shares will accelerate upon a change of control, and the vesting of all remaining unvested shares will accelerate if Dr. Weyer is terminated without cause or resigns for good reason at any time after such change of control. - (4) This option was subject to early exercise upon grant. - (5) Under the terms of Dr. Rastetter's March 16, 2012 restricted common stock purchase agreement issued under our 2007 Plan, our right of repurchase with respect to the shares that have not yet vested will lapse in equal monthly installments through November 9, 2015, and will lapse in full upon a change of control.
+The vesting of 50% of the then-unvested shares will accelerate upon a change of control, and the vesting of all remaining unvested shares will accelerate if Dr. Weyer is terminated without cause or resigns for good reason at any time after such change of control. - (4) This option was subject to early exercise upon grant. - (5) Under the terms of Dr. Rastetter's March 16, 2012 restricted common stock purchase agreement issued under our 2007 Equity Incentive Plan, the shares subject to our right of repurchase shall lapse in equal monthly installments through November 9, 2015, and will lapse in full upon a change of control.
 The shares listed are currently held by Dr. Rastetter's family trust. - (6) 25% of the shares underlying this option vested on April 20, 2010, with the remainder of the shares vesting in equal monthly installments over the following three years through April 20, 2013. - (7) 25% of the shares underlying this option vested on May 30, 2012, with the remainder of the shares vesting in equal monthly installments over the following three years through May 30, 2015.
 The vesting of 50% of the then-unvested shares will accelerate upon a change of control, and the vesting of all remaining unvested shares will accelerate if the option holder is terminated without cause or resigns for good reason at any time after such change of control.

-- (8) The shares underlying this option will vest monthly over two years commencing on the earlier of a change of control or performance milestone, as further set forth in the option holder's applicable stock option agreement, subject to acceleration upon a change of control if such change of control transaction occurs after the achievement of the applicable performance milestone.
-In August 2013, our board of directors determined that the performance milestone in the applicable option agreements would be achieved upon the completion of this offering. - (9) The shares underlying this option vest in equal monthly installments over four years from July 3, 2012 through July 3, 2016.
+- (8) The shares underlying this option will vest monthly over two years commencing on the earlier of a change of control or performance milestone, as further set forth in the option holder's applicable stock option agreement, subject to acceleration upon a change of control if such change of control transaction occurs after the achievement of the applicable performance milestone. - (9) The shares underlying this option vest in equal monthly installments over four years from July 3, 2012 through July 3, 2016.
 The vesting of 50% of the then-unvested shares will accelerate upon a change of control, and the vesting of all remaining unvested shares will accelerate if the option holder is terminated without cause or resigns for good reason at any time after such change of control.